mbeaudru/react-performances-rendering-management/README.md

 - First, write the most clear and maintainable code you can.
 - If you have a doubt on whether the re-renders are costly or not, **measure it** using the [devTools](https://reactjs.org/docs/optimizing-performance.html#profiling-components-with-the-chrome-performance-tab) before trying to optimize your code.
 - If you find out that some components are rendering too often and are costly, use `React.PureComponent` / `React.memo` or implement your own `shouldComponentUpdate` as a last resort.

+## If you liked this content

+You can encourage me to do more in appending a "Star" to this repo or following me on [Twitter @mbeaudru](https://twitter.com/mbeaudru) !